 Use an Emulator

 The most popular emulator that lets you run games designed for DOS is DOSBox.
-Fortunately, there is extensive documentation on how to get DOSBox up and running on your PC.
-In addition, the official DOSBox website keeps an exhaustive list of all the games that are compatible so you can check if your collection will work before you go any further.
+There is extensive documentation on how to get DOSBox up and running on your PC.
+In addition, the official DOSBox website keeps an exhaustive list of all the games that are compatible so that you can check whether your collection will work before you go any further.

 For this to work, you can use a “glide wrapper” – a piece of software that acts as a translator for the game’s Glide API calls, mapping them to DirectX and OpenGL functions that your modern GPU can understand.

-dgVoodoo and nGlide are two of the most popular solutions that allow you to play old games for Glide on current versions of Windows.
-By merely installing them, you add a “glide compatibility layer” to your version of Windows, which will allow you to play old games like the 3D-accelerated version of Diablo II.
+nGlide is one of the most popular solutions that allows you to play old games for Glide on current versions of Windows.
+By merely installing it, you add a “glide compatibility layer” to your version of Windows, which will allow you to play old games like the 3D-accelerated version of Diablo II.

 If you’re trying to run some old adventure game, like those made by Sierra or LucasGames, it’s not worth fighting with your Operating System’s settings or DosBox when there’s a better alternative: ScummVM.

 Originally made as a modern implementation of SCUMM, the system LucasArts used to create most of their classic adventures, like “The Secret Of Monkey Island” and “Full Throttle,” it soon expanded to also support Sierra’s classics and then some not-so-popular but also beloved titles like “Beneath a Steel Sky” and the Gobliiins series.